tatsumoto-ren/tatsumoto-ren.github.io/blog/join-our-community.md

 When you join the community, you'll start in Starting Lounge.
 This is a room for new members.
-From there you can explore our community by follwing the link in the room's description.
+From there you can explore our community by following the link in the room's description.

 ## Telegram